korem-lab/SGVFinder2/README.md

 Please note that only accepted file extensions are ```.fasta```, ```.fa``` and ```.fa.gz```.
 Following the successfull run of this command the final fasta file should also be made into a bowtie2 index with the command ```bowtie2-build <db_prefix>.fasta <db_prefix>```

+(Note: you can also use the default reference database published with SGVFinder1: https://github.com/segalab/SGVFinder#install)

 There are two main algorithms here - ICRA and SGVFinder.

 ### ICRA